HuangOwen/RoLoRA/README.md

 ## Code Structure

 Refer to `./scr/llamafactory/rotation/*` for the core implementation of RoLoRA

+Refer to `./scr/llamafactory/hparams/model_args.py` for the arguments related to the rotation settings of RoLoRA

+Refer to `./scr/llamafactory/model/loader.py` for applying rotation when loading models

 ## Getting Started